mfelczak/bepress/README.md

 # OJS bepress Digital Commons import plugin
-Plugin to import bepress Digital Commons journal to OJS 3.1.1 or newer
+Plugin to import bepress Digital Commons journal to OJS 3.1.1 or newer.

+This branch is for OJS 3.2 compatibility.
+If you're working with OJS 3.1.1 or OJS 3.1.2 please use the corresponding branches.

 ## Requirements